 At this point, you should see a preview of your ad, but keep in mind that the combinations of headlines and descriptions you’ll add will be just a few of the possibilities users may see.

 3. Create your headlines

-This is the most important part of your ad – the first thing users will see.
+This is the most essential part of your ad – the first thing users will see.

 Each headline can have up to 30 characters.
-With responsive ads, you can create up to 15 different headlines, but only the 3 most relevant will be displayed.
+With responsive ads, you can create up to 15 headlines, but only the three most relevant will be displayed.

-If there’s a certain headline you always want a user to see – say, the one that includes your business name – you can pin it in a certain position.
+If there’s a specific headline you always want a user to see – say, the one that includes your business name – you can pin it in a specific position.
 However, this will limit your number of ad combinations.

 Some other things to remember:

 - You’ll want to include your keywords in at least 2 of your headlines, but don’t overstuff.

 - Aim to have at least 3 headlines without keywords highlighting your business’ value proposition.

 - Avoid the same call to action or language in each headline – otherwise, things will get repetitive.